-This situation continued through 2020 and currently seems likely to persist through much of 2021, but we are working hard to keep the appeal alive.
+This situation continued through 2020 and currently seems likely to go on at least until summer this year, but we are working hard to keep the appeal alive.
 At the time of writing we have raised over £521,000 towards the overall cost of the restoration of the organ of £560,000 and we are delighted that we will not have to pay any VAT as the DCMS VAT Rebate Scheme for Listed Buildings has been extended to March 2022.
 The organ has been out of commission since February when work started on dismantling and repair.
 Completion is expected by Easter 2022 and we are now starting to plan the development and management of the music foundation, for which we are budgeting up to £500,000.

 How You Can Help

 Help us to raise £1,000,000 to preserve and maintain the Minster organ.
 Ideas include, cake sales and corporate events.
 Get in touch to receive a fundraising pack.